ValtteriL/iec62443-svv-demo/SVV-1.md

 Possible functional test cases:
 - Attempt 5 incorrect passwords, verify that the account is locked, restart the application and verify its no longer locked

+#### CR 1.12 System use notification

+The component contains a system use notification, which can be modified by authorized personner through setting an environment variable.

+Possible functional test cases:
+- Set system use notification, verify it is visible